appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 ### Hosted Environment Details page

 You will be able to view this page only when you have your hosted environment created.
 Clicking on the Hosted environment, you can view the details page.
+For **My Hosted Environment**, you will not have the **Properties Tab** as provided for an On-Premise Environment.

 ![hosteddetails1](\staticfiles\deployment\media\EasyEnv\hosteddetails1.PNG)